-The Stages of Grief and Loss
+The "Stages" of Grief and Loss

 Grief Defined

-In short, grief is a natural response to sudden loss.
-Grief doesn’t necessarily have to be tied to death.
-It is a strong emotional response to losing something you valued.
-Often, that is in the form of a death in the family, but grief can be in response to a number of other events such as:
+Grief is a natural response to sudden loss.
+It doesn’t necessarily have to be tied to death, but is a strong emotional response to losing something you valued.
+Often, that is in the form of a death in the family, but grief can be in response to a number of other events such as divorce, loss of friendship, losing a job, and more.
+Coping with grief is difficult, but you do not have to do it alone.
+Be sure to reach out to friends and family during this trying time when you are ready.

 Denial